The Propositional Logic of Team Properties: Introduction

 In terms of denotations of formulas the flatness principle naturally translates to the equation

-where $\den[h]{\phi}$ is the team semantical denotation of $\phi$ ($h$ for Hodges) and $\den[c]{\phi}$ is the ordinary Tarskian denotation of $\phi$ ($c$ for classical).
-By subscribing to the flatness principle most team semanticists also subscribe to this powerset lift of classical semantics to team semantics.
+where $\den[h]{\phi}$ is the team-semantic denotation of $\phi$ ($h$ for Hodges) and $\den[c]{\phi}$ is the ordinary Tarskian denotation of $\phi$ ($c$ for classical).\footnote{Here and in the remainder of the introduction, notation of the form $\den{\varphi} $ is used informally for the denotation of $\varphi$ under the indicated semantics; the formal semantics of LTP is given in Definition~\ref{def_satisfaction}.}

+Thus, for formulas in the original language, flatness identifies the team-semantic denotation with the full powerset of the corresponding classical denotation.
+This does more than determine the behaviour of the classical connectives; it also restricts the possible denotations of atomic formulas.
+Each atom is forced to denote the collection of all subteams of its classical truth set, rather than an arbitrary collection of teams.